axkibe/plotle/INSTALL.md

 * Take your browser and surf to ```http://localhost:8833/``` (assuming default settings)

-* Register your admin user with your invite code.
-The admin user is the only one who can edit the "welcome" space.
+* Register your admin user.
+The admin user is the only one who can edit the "meshcraft:home" space.

 * Done!